sebastianmonzel/webfiles-framework-php/README.md

 ### First Steps
  - add webfiles-framework as dependency `webfiles-framework/framework` to your `composer.json`
  - define your datastucture as webfile definition
- - connect to your datastore
- - save and read data from your store
+ - save and read data in database or filesystem via the datastore api

 ### Basic Usecases